Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 - marketing and advertising costs

-- sewing or design tools (sewing machines, scissors, rulers. fabric printing accessories, etc)
+- sewing or design tools (sewing machines, scissors, rulers, pattern maker, fabric printing accessories, t shirt templates, etc)

-- materials for your first collection (fabrics, notions, and embellishment decor)
+- materials for your first clothing line collection (fabrics, notions, and embellishment decor)

 - hourly wages to cover your design and construction time

-Once you know how much it will actually cost to get you started, compare that with the funds you actually have.
+Once you know how much it will actually cost to get you started with your fashion brand, compare that with the funds you actually have.
 Then plan how you’ll make up any difference.
 (See section 9 below to learn how to find a partner or investors.)

 If you’re starting a Cut-and-Sew line, you’ll need to get in the habit of calculating how many yards of fabric are needed to make your garments so that you can buy enough, but not too much.
-If you’re planning to work with pre-made wholesale garments, you’ll want to shop for the best prices at your quality point.
+If you’re planning to work with pre-made wholesale garments, you’ll want to shop for the best prices at your quality point so that you can hit your target price point.

-Running smart calculations to determine how much it will cost to create your collection, will allow you to plan ahead and think about pricing.
+Running smart calculations to determine how much it will cost to create your clothing line collection and the clothing items in that collection, will allow you to plan ahead and think about pricing.

 Setting Your Prices

-To create a smart and effective pricing strategy, you have to start by knowing how much it costs you to produce your clothes – also know as cost-per-unit or “CPU.”
+To create a smart and effective pricing strategy, you have to start by knowing how much it costs you to produce your clothing items – also know as cost-per-unit or “CPU.”
 The small business finance experts at Bond Street explain:

 Most businesses in the apparel world use a cost-based pricing strategy, in which the final cost to the consumer ultimately comes from the cost of producing that product.